marxjohnson/bfwl/_posts/2010-10-02-guruplug-part-3.md

   Unfortunately, having the router behind the TV meant that the WiFi signal screws up the picture.
 Luckily, the 'Plug acts as a Wireless Access Point!

   <h2>Wireless Access Point</h2>
   The 'Plug comes pre-configured as an open access point, and routes traffic through the Ethernet interface.
 I just needed to make a few changes to enable WPA2 encryption.
-The script /root/init_setup.sh is run on boot to set up the access point among other things, so I just had to add a few commands from <a href="http://www.plugcomputer.org/plugwiki/index.php/Setting_GuruPlug_to_be_a_WiFi_Access_Point#Changing_the_Security_Mode">this guide</a>.
+The script /root/init_setup.sh is run on boot to set up the access point among other things, so I just had to add a few commands.
   <pre>ifconfig uap0 192.168.1.1 up
   /usr/bin/uaputl sys_cfg_ssid $SSID
   /usr/bin/uaputl sys_cfg_protocol 32